 Visit National Parks in 2022 on Free National Park Entrance Days: Yellowstone, Zion, Acadia, and More

 For a budget-friendly getaway, check out the upcoming FREE admission days at some of the country's largest and most gorgeous national parks.
-Courtesy of the National Park Service, there are eight free national park days in 2022.
+Courtesy of the National Park Service, there are five free national park days in 2022.

 Those waiving admission in 2022 include some iconic, bucket list spots like the Grand Canyon, Yosemite, Yellowstone, Zion, Rocky Mountain, the Everglades, Acadia, Shenandoah, Cape Cod Seashore, Death Valley, and Joshua Tree National Park.
 Find even more kid-friendly park trips with our U.S. National Parks Travel Guide.

 While many parks offer free admission every day of the year, more than 100 of them, including some of the most popular destinations, charge $15 per person or more at the entrance.
 The freebies also extend to a few historical sites under the National Park Service's purview, like the Thomas Edison National Historic Park in New Jersey and the Wright Brothers National Memorial in North Carolina, among many others.

 The fee waiver includes entrance fees, commercial tour fees, and transportation entrance fees.
 Other charges such as reservations, camping, tours, concessions, and fees collected by third parties are not included in the FREE admission unless stated otherwise.

 Here are the dates in 2022 when national parks that usually charge admission are waiving fees:

 - January 17: Birthday of Martin Luther King, Jr.

 - April 16: First day of National Park Week

 - August 4: Great American Outdoors Act